Pensions & divorce - frequently asked questions

 Janet and Tony are getting divorced.
 Janet receives a pension from her company pension scheme and it is to be split as part of the divorce settlement.
 Can pensions in payment be split in this way and if so, how is it done?

 A Pension Sharing Order can apply to pensions in payment.
 The capital value of Janet's pension will be shared in the agreed proportions.
 Her share will then be applied to provide a reduced pension for her, using her current age.
-Tony's share will be transferred to an uncrystallised pension scheme but with no tax-free lump sum entitlement (as this has already been paid when Janet first took her benefits).
+Tony's share will be transferred as uncrystallised benefits to his pension scheme but with no tax-free lump sum entitlement (as this has already been paid when Janet first took her benefits).
 This is called a 'disqualifying pension credit'.

 Jenny and Peter are getting divorced.
-As part of the settlement, her pension rights in the Local Government Pension Scheme (LGPS) have been made subject to a Pension Sharing Order.
-Peter thought he'd be able to transfer his resulting pension credit to his own personal pension plan but he's been told that it has to be kept in the LGPS.
+As part of the settlement, her pension rights in a Public Sector Scheme have been made subject to a pension sharing order.
+Peter thought he'd be able to transfer his resulting pension credit to his own personal pension plan but he's been told that it has to be kept in the Public Sector Scheme.
 Can he insist on a transfer?

-No he can't.
-Pension schemes can deal with Pension Sharing Orders by offering an external transfer, internal transfer or a choice between the two.
+No. Pension schemes can deal with pension sharing orders by offering an external transfer, internal transfer or a choice between the two.
 An internal transfer is where the ex-spouse joins the scheme as a deferred member.
 Private sector pension schemes are almost certain to offer an external transfer although they could offer an internal transfer as an alternative.
 However unfunded public sector schemes can only offer an internal transfer.

 Disclaimer